 - 2 teaspoons kosher salt

 - Add warm water to the bowl of a stand mixer fitted with dough hook.
 Sprinkle water with sugar and yeast.
-Let stand 5-10 minutes until foamy.
+Stir and let stand 5-10 minutes until foamy.
 Mix in butter, milk, salt and 3 cups flour.
 Stir in additional flour gradually.
 Add enough flour until dough is smooth.
 Knead for 7-10 minutes.
 Dough should stick to the bottom of the bowl but clears sides.
+It will be soft and slightly sticky.
+(Kneading can also be kneaded by hand by will take closer to 10 minutes to a achieve a smooth dough.)
 Divide dough into 2 equal portions.

 - In a small bowl, combine the butter, parsley, oregano and minced garlic.
 Cut dough into 1-in. pieces; dip into butter mixture.
 Layer into 2 – greased 9-in. x 5-in. loaf pans.
 Cover and let rise until doubled, about 1 hour.
 Meanwhile preheat oven to 350 degrees 15 minutes prior.